j-briant/simply-ogr/README.md

 ## Configuration

 The script is a unique shell file calling a formatted `ogr2ogr` command.
 The command is piloted by configuration files that indicate the data source, destination, the sql request to be applied, the name of the destination layer and the geometry type.
+Each configuration file will have information for a list of tables to be transfered, sources and destinations can be the same but that's a rule of thumb.

 The format is as follow: